Matty Beniers

 Early Life and Background

-Matthew Beniers was born on November 5, 2002, in Hingham, Massachusetts, to parents Bob Beniers and Christine Maglione.
-His father played collegiate football at Cornell University, while his mother was an understudy for A Chorus Line on Broadway before enrolling in law school.
-This diverse background provided Beniers with a unique perspective on sports and the performing arts, shaping his competitive spirit and work ethic from an early age.
+Matthew Beniers was born on November 5, 2002, in Hingham, Massachusetts.
+He was raised in a supportive household by his father, Bob Beniers, and his mother, Christine Maglione.
+His father played collegiate football at Cornell University, while his mother worked as an understudy for the Broadway production A Chorus Line before eventually enrolling in law school.
+Growing up in Hingham, a coastal town south of Boston, Beniers was introduced to hockey at a young age, a sport deeply embedded in the region’s athletic culture.

 Path to Hockey